riptano/astra-portal-getting-started/astraPortalGuideTemplate/README.md

 It is assumed that if you are following this template that you intend to write a guide for DataStax Astra.
 With that, we highly encourage you to download this markdown file and view it in both edit and rendered modes so you can easily see hidden comments.

-Feel free to copy this readme.md in its entirety and use within your guide to get started.

-If you'd like to see a working example of this guide [navigate HERE]("https://astra.datastax.com/guide/astraPortalGuideTemplate") and login to Astra.
+If you'd like to see a working example of this guide [navigate here](https://astra.datastax.com/guide/astraPortalGuideTemplate) and login to Astra.

 **In this guide, we will discuss**
 - How to get started
 - Where to put your guide
 - How to format guides and create actions
 - Configuring your guide
-- What NOT to do 😬
+- What **_not_** to do 😬
 - How to submit a guide

 **Prerequisites**